home-assistant/developers.home-assistant/docs/internationalization/core.md

 Integrations can provide translations for names of its entities.
 To do this, provide an `entity` object, that contains translations of the names and set the entity's `translation_key` property to a key under a domain in the `entity` object.
 If the entity's `translation_key` property is not `None` and the `entity` object provides a translated name, `EntityDescription.name` will be ignored.

-Entity components provide shared translations which should be used when suitable to avoid translating the same thing multiple times.
+Entity components, like `sensor`, already have existing translations available that can be reused by referencing those.
+This includes common translations for entity names based on a device class.
+For example, it already has translations available for a "Temperature" sensor that can be referenced.
+Referencing existing translations is preferred, as it prevents translating the same thing multiple times.

 The following example `strings.json` is for a `sensor` entity with its `translation_key` property set to `thermostat_mode`:
 ```json